Music of Finland: Rock music

 Rock arrived in Finland in the 1950s.
 Founded in the 1960s, Love Records was one of the first domestic record labels dedicated to Finnish rock music, even though the label's roster also included jazz and political songs.
 During the late 1960s, Blues Section, a group inspired by Jimi Hendrix and The Who gained a reputation as "the first Finnish band of international quality".
 Another band that gained some reputation was Apollo that later featured jazz-drummer Edward Vesala.
 The early work had little typical Finnish "flavour" and most bands covered music by international bands.
 Blues Section later developed into internationally acknowledged "superband" Wigwam, featuring English singer Jim Pembroke, who wrote many of their songs.
 Originally they also played songs with Finnish lyrics written by Jukka Gustafsson such as the classical "Luulosairas".

 During the 1970s, progressive rock groups Wigwam and Tasavallan Presidentti received critical acclaim in the United Kingdom, but fame evaded them.
 Pekka Streng was one of the pioneers of Finnish rock music via his progressive spiritual folkrock and Finnish lyrics.
 The 2000s experienced a Streng-renaissance and one of his songs became an international club hit.
-Hrd-rock group Hurriganes was popular in Sweden as well as in Finland.
+Hard-rock group Hurriganes was popular in Sweden as well as in Finland.
 Hector, Juice Leskinen, Dave Lindholm and many other successful artists of the 1970s sang in Finnish, which continued in later years.
 During the 1970s these artists birthed "suomirock".

 Suomirock literally means Finnish rock music.
 However, its meaning is more specific, covering rock/pop music with Finnish lyrics.
 As a genre it started in the 1980s following the punk rock movement.
 It is a form of rock music that is recognizably Finnish with Finnish lyrics.
 A more general and recent term is "suomipop".
 The boundaries between what is considered "rock" and "pop" blurred and depend upon personal preference.
 Traditionally in iskelmä the performers did not write their songs, while in the rock scene the singer-songwriter ruled.
 In the 2000s new performers such as Idols songcontest winner Ari Koivunen performed even heavy rock in the iskelmä manner, which used to be typical only in iskelmä-scene.

 The punk movement arrived in Finland in 1977 and influenced Finnish youth culture.
 Pelle Miljoona was the most famous Finnish punk singer.
 Terveet Kädet started the hardcore punk-wave.
 Eppu Normaali also started during this period, (later to change its style from punk to rock/pop).
 At the same time, Finland had a massive movement of Elvis and rockabilly fans, later parodied by Finnish lo-fi punk band Liimanarina.